bokulich-lab/q2-minimap2/README.md

-# q2-pinocchio: Pairwise alignment of long-read NucleOtide sequence data for Classification and quality Control in HIgh-thrOughput
+# q2-pinocchio: Pairwise alignment of long-read NucleOtide sequence data for Classification and quality Control in High-thrOughput

 ## QIIME 2 Plugin for quality control and taxonomic classification of long sequences